mythwright/mythwright-api/README.md

-# gw2-droplake-api
+# Mythwright - API
-The API backend for the DropLake frontend UI
+The API backend for the Mythwright frontend UI